Selah Season | Purpose Life Church

 • Submit a one page personal reflection

-• Final pastoral meeting and celebration
+• Final facilitator meeting and celebration

 • Gradual reintroduction to team and responsibilities